leomiquelutti/matCUDA/README.md

 # matCUDA
-A C++ library that aims to facilitate the development of C++ codes that involves generalized vectors and matrix operations with GPU-based computing using CUDA
+A C++ library that aims to facilitate the development of C++ codes that involves generalized vectors and matrix operations with GPU-based computing using CUDA.
+A very brief overview of its funcionality is shown below.

 ```
 #include "matCUDA.h"